 - You need to know that Jacinta Price could potentially influence other Indigenous people to follow her lead.
 Look how easy it was for Jacinta.
 Make a few Facebook statuses about Australia Day, next minute you’re on national TV, a few months later you’re positioned to be the leader of an electorate that covers the entire Northern Territory.

 - You need to know how defensive she gets when she is called out by her own people.
-Instead of listening and responding to those comments, she retaliates by criticising or goes in search of people who will defend her.
+Instead of listening and responding to those comments, Jacinta Price retaliates by criticising or goes in search of people who will defend her.
 This is not constructive and not how a future leader should behave.

 - You need to know her track record of slandering other prominent Indigenous people.
 From former Senator Nova Peris to Tasmanian Aboriginal leader Michael Mansell and highly respected Elder Rosalie Kunoth Monks, not to mention her ongoing bitter fued with members of the Voller family in Alice Springs.